ibdafna/.dotfiles/README.md

 should be able to symlink the files to their relevant directories.

 If you see anything bad in here, do me a solid and open a PR 😄

+## Misc notes
+Some of the extensions assume patched fonts which allow for icons to be rendered as glyphs - are installed.
+These can be downloaded from [Nerd Fonts](https://www.nerdfonts.com/font-downloads)